-Leopard Orchid (Ansellia africana) Indoor Care, Propagation and Problems with Solutions
+Leopard Orchid (Ansellia africana) Indoor Care, Propagation, Problems and Solutions

-Ansellia orchids (Leopard Orchids) are easy to grow requiring very bright light and a dry rest of about 4-6 weeks in order to produce blooms.
+Ansellia orchid (Leopard Orchid) requires very bright light and a dry rest of about 4-6 weeks to produce blooming.
 They are very drought tolerant but they perform better if kept evenly moist throughout the year.

 The common name "Trash Basket" is in reference to their habit of creating a makeshift container (basket) of aerial roots to catch falling leaf litter for nutrients.
 This basket catches the decaying leaves and litter upon which the plant feeds.